 The 40s is the age of wisdom (or so they say).
-You’ve seen a lot in your life (almost half of your life has passed already).
+You’ve seen a lot (almost half of your life has passed already).
 But do you budget your money in your 40s differently?

 Yes, you do.